Giant Squid

 Answer questions like ...

-- What is the primary prey of the giant squid?
+- What is the primary function of a giant squid's beak?